mlins/hiring_homework_assignment_readme/README.md

   }
 }
 ```
-* In order for a user to be considered valid it must contain a `firstName`, `lastName` and either a valid `email` and or a valid `phone`.
+* In order for a user to be considered valid it must contain a `firstName`, `lastName` and either a valid `email` or a valid `phone`.
 If not valid, ignore.

 * A valid user is unique by its `firstName` and `lastName`.